What does PPM mean, and how is it measured?

 High-speed printers can vary depending on the context and the specific type of printer technology.
 Here are some examples of printers known for their high printing speeds in their respective categories:

-- Laser printers: Laser printers are known for their fast-printing speeds.
+- Laser printers are renowned for their breakneck printing speeds.
 Laser printers are widely used in business and office settings.
 They come with varying speeds, ranging from 30 to over 100 pages per minute.
+Such speeds are considered high speeds.
+These printers can quickly print large volumes of text and graphics precisely.

+- Production printers are specialized for high-volume printing.
+They are used in commercial printing shops, print-for-pay businesses, and other professional printing settings.
 Printers can achieve breakneck printing speeds.
 This can range from 100 to several hundred pages per minute (ppm).
 The exact number varies depending on the model and configuration.

 - Inkjet printers: Advancements in inkjet technology have led to the creation of high-speed inkjet printers.
 This is an improvement, as inkjet printers had traditionally been slower than laser printers.
 These printers use advanced print head arrays and high-performance inks to achieve fast printing speeds.